-Laurence Penn Chief Executive Officer, President & Trustee

-Mr. Penn has been our Chief Executive Officer and President since October 2012 and has served as a member of our Board since our inception in 2012.
+Name and Position With Our Company Age Background Summary Laurence Penn Chief Executive Officer, President & Trustee 57 Mr. Penn has been our Chief Executive Officer and President since October 2012 and has served as a member of our Board since our inception in 2012.
 Mr. Penn is also a Vice Chairman of EMG, where he helps oversee many functions of the firm.
 Mr. Penn is also the Executive Vice President of our Manager and serves on EMG's Investment and Risk Management Committee.
-Mr. Penn also serves as Chief Executive Officer, President, and a member of the Board of Directors of Ellington Financial LLC.
+Mr. Penn also serves as Chief Executive Officer, President, and a member of the Board of Directors of Ellington Financial Inc. Mr. Penn has also served as a Trustee of Ellington Income Opportunities Fund, a closed-end management investment company, since October 2018.
 In EMG's earlier years, Mr. Penn was the senior portfolio manager primarily responsible for investments in Agency RMBS.
 Prior to joining EMG in 1995 shortly after its inception, Mr. Penn was at Lehman Brothers where he was a Managing Director and co-head of CMO origination and trading.
 Mr. Penn began his career at Lehman Brothers in 1984, after receiving a Master of Advanced Study in Mathematics from Cambridge University, where he studied as both a National Science Foundation and Winston Churchill Scholar.
 Mr. Penn graduated summa cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University in 1983.
 He was one of five winners nationwide in the 1980 Putnam collegiate mathematics problem solving competition, and represented the United States in the 21st International Mathematics Olympiad held in London, England.

-Our Board believes that Mr. Penn's operational experience as President and Chief Executive Officer of our Company, risk management and trading expertise and, in particular, his extensive experience in the mortgage securities business, give him the qualifications and skills to serve as a trustee of our Company.

-Ronald I. Simon, Ph.D.
-Trustee

-Dr. Simon has served as a member of our Board since May 2013.
-Dr. Simon has served as a member of the Board of Directors of Ellington Financial LLC since 2007.
+Ronald I. Simon, Ph.D.Trustee 80 Dr. Simon has served as a member of our Board since May 2013.
+Dr. Simon has served as a member of the Board of Directors of Ellington Financial Inc. since 2007.
 Dr. Simon is a private investor and financial consultant to businesses.
-From March 2003 through February 2006, when it was acquired by Wachovia Corp., Dr. Simon was a Director of WFS Financial, Inc., a publiclytraded financial services company specializing in automobile finance.
+From March 2003 through February 2006, when it was acquired by Wachovia Corp., Dr. Simon was a Director of WFS Financial, Inc., a publicly-traded financial services company specializing in automobile finance.
 He was a director of Collateral Therapeutics from 1998 until its acquisition by Schering A.G. in 2002.
 From January 2006 to January 2009, he was a director of Cardium Therapeutics, a company formed to acquire and carry on the research and development of gene therapy to treat heart disease, which was originally developed by Collateral Therapeutics and then continued by Schering.
-From 1995 through 2002, Dr. Simon was a director of SoftNet Systems, Inc., and from 2002 through August 2016 he was a director of its successor company.
-American Independence Corp., a holding company engaged principally in the health insurance and reinsurance business.
+From 1995 through 2002, Dr. Simon was a director of SoftNet Systems, Inc., and from 2002 through August 2016 he was a director of its successor company, American Independence Corp., a holding company engaged principally in the health insurance and reinsurance business.
 Since August 2016, Dr. Simon has served as a director, and since November 2017, as a member of the Audit Committee, of Independence Holdings Company, a holding company principally engaged in the life and health insurance business, and the successor company to American Independence Corp.
 He was a director of BDI Investment Corporation, a closely held regulated investment company, from February 2003 until its liquidation in early 2005, and served as Chief Financial Officer for Wingcast, LLC, a developer of automotive telematics, from 2001 to 2002.
 During 2001, Dr. Simon served as Acting Chairman, Chief Executive Officer and Chief Financial Officer for SoftNet Systems, Inc. He also served as Executive Vice President and Chief Financial Officer of Western Water Company from 1997 to 2000, and a director of Western Water Company from 1999 through 2001.
-Dr. Simon earned a B.A. from Harvard University, an M.A. from Columbia University, and a Ph.D. from Columbia University Graduate School of Business.
+Dr. Simon earned a B.A. from Harvard University, an M.A. from Columbia University, and a Ph.D.